mikependon/RepoDB.NET/pages/features/caching.md

 #### Selecting the Proper Cache Key

-Each cache key should preferably be unique to the query executed, so that different methods don't end up unintentionally sharing data.
+Each cache key should preferably be unique to the query executed, so that different methods do not ended up unintentionally sharing the same data.

 Constructing a unique key is left to the developer, but a good best practice is to adopt a convention for generating the cache keys, such as
-`className-methodName-queryArgument1Value-queryArgument2Value` or `entityName-queryArgument1Name-queryArgument1Value--queryArgument1Name-queryArgument2Value` etc.
+`ClassName-MethodName-QueryArgument1-QueryArgument2` or `EntityName-Argument1Name-Argument2Name--Argument1Value-Argument2Value` etc.

 Following this naming convention makes it easy to examine keys at run-time and establish the source and guarantees uniqueness.